The Search for Constrained Random Generators: Introduction

 \mypara{Constrained random generation} Not every way of sampling $x$ and $t$ will be effective.
 In particular, the property is vacuously true if $t$ is not a valid BST to start with, i.e., if it fails to pass the predicate in \autoref{fig:bst-predicate}.
-If the generator is not carefully designed, most trees will be discarded as invalid, since the vast majority of labeled binary trees with more than one or two nodes are not ordered in a way that makes them valid BSTs; only a few will actually be used to test the insert function.
+If the generator is not carefully designed, most trees will be discarded as invalid.
+The vast majority of labeled binary trees with more than one or two nodes are not ordered in a way that makes them valid BSTs, so only a few will actually be used to test the insert function.
 This motivates the \emph{constrained random generation problem}: to test a conditional property effectively, we need a way to randomly sample from the set of all and only the values that satisfy its precondition.

-A PBT expert might instead write a generator manually---e.g., the one in \autoref{fig:bst-hand-written}--- that produces BSTs by construction.
-The key is to track the range of values that may validly appear in a given sub-tree.
+A PBT expert might address this problem by writing a generator manually---e.g., the one in \autoref{fig:bst-hand-written}--- that produces BSTs by construction.
+This generator tracks the range of values that may validly appear in a given sub-tree.
 If the range is empty, \code{pure} creates a constant generator that always returns \code{leaf}.
 Otherwise \code{pick} is used to make a choice: either generate a \code{leaf} (this allows us to generate trees that aren't of maximum height) or generate a \code{node} by selecting a value in the appropriate range and recursively generating subtrees with truncated ranges.

-Lean's \code{do} notation here sequences generators by sampling from one generator, binding the sampled value to a variable, and continuing as another generator.
+Lean's \code{do} notation sequences generators by

+sampling from one generator, binding the sampled value to a variable, and continuing as another generator.